You never stop learning. It’s something that we’ve heard since the beginning of time.

 What I always want to be certain of in whatever moment I take to fix my lips to say I can help is to give you the tools to THINK for yourself.
 You cannot write dear love letters on Instagram that become a book that begins to open doors for you and motivates you to get more serious with your blog.
 I mean you could, but I did it already so I will be hatin in your comments.
 But what I can say to you is, get creative.
 You want to write a book?
 Make sure you are building an audience for the book FIRST.
 So that when you come out with the book there are people that want to buy it.
 What I can say is yeah, utilize social media to come up with a cool campaign that will help support the marketing of your book.
 And then you have to take that and THINK for yourself.
 I mean I can even help you strategize on what it should be, but you have to be an active participant in your own success.

 We live in an information age.
 Many of us will find careers in providing information.
 But that information is worthless if you do not apply it to your personal narrative.
 That information is also useless if you are forever a student and never the doer.
 I learn so much more of what I know by creating content and chatting with you guys about this stuff.
 I’m excited when I am challenged by a client with something I don’t know and I take the time to research and get the answers for them.
 We don’t have to have it all together to be able to share information people!

 Most successful people read.
 And they read in order to gain knowledge and more information.
 And so some of the most powerful people that we look up to are constantly both the student and the teacher.

 If you are looking for extra direction in your writing.
 I had the opportunity to work with GG Renee of All the Many Layers on the Digital Storytellers Masterclass.
 If you attended the #writersquared webinar, you know that we are two writers who have made our mistakes but also triumphed into carving out viable writing careers for ourselves.
-I hope that you’ll consider joining us on June 5 from 2-5 PM.
+You should consider purchasing our Masterclass on Digital Storytelling.
 You can check out the full curriculum and register here.